shayzimm/minornote/docs/help.md

 # MinorNote API Documentation

 Welcome to the MinorNote API documentation.
-This guide will help you understand how to interact with the API endpoints, including creating, reading, updating, and deleting blog posts, comments, and tags.
+This guide will help you understand how to interact with the API endpoints, including creating, reading, updating, and deleting users, blog posts, comments, and tags.

 ## Introduction